Updated: August 4, 2022

 Many misunderstandings surrounding MAT come from the fact that many people don’t know or understand the differences between each type of MAT.
 For instance, while Suboxone and methadone may be similar in their ultimate goal, there are a number of differences between the two.

 Suboxone vs. Methadone

-As mentioned before, MAT is to be used and is most effective when it is used with along with other treatment efforts such as behavioral counseling and psychotherapy.
-For those who are looking into drug and alcohol treatment options, it is important to learn more about the details of treatment.
+As mentioned before, MAT is most effective when it’s combined with other treatment efforts like behavioral counseling and CBT.
+For those who are looking into addiction treatment options, it’s important to learn more about the details of treatment.

 For many who enter drug or alcohol rehab, they will go through a medically assisted detoxification program to ensure that they safely withdrawal from their respective substances.
 This is generally where MAT first comes into play.
 MAT can be used to help patients deal with harmful withdrawal symptoms.
 Medically assisted treatment is one of the most important parts of drug and alcohol treatment as it helps a patient deal with the initial withdrawal symptoms in a safe environment that will keep them safe.

 Following detox, patients will likely go through many forms of therapy and counseling to help them learn about the details of addiction and the benefits of sobriety.
 Some common types of therapy include group counseling, family therapy, and CBT.
 CBT is used to help patients and clinicians identify stimuli that can work to trigger a craving or urge that may potentially lead to a patient using again.
 The patient and therapist will work together to come up with solutions and strategies for dealing with these triggers, essentially creating a plan to help a patient avoid relapse.